feast-dev/feast/infra/feast-operator/docs/api/markdown/ref.md

-FeatureStoreServices defines the desired feast service deployments. ephemeral registry is deployed by default.
+FeatureStoreServices defines the desired feast services.
+An ephemeral registry is deployed by default.

 _Appears in:_
 - [FeatureStoreSpec](#featurestorespec)